What Is a Lien on a House? Meaning, Types & How It Works (Pakistan Guide)

 • Contractors for unpaid work (called a mechanic’s lien)

-• The Government for unpaid taxes
+• The Government owes unpaid taxes

 Example: Ahmed hired a contractor to build a boundary wall.
 He didn’t pay the full amount.
 The contractor filed a lien in court, stopping Ahmed from selling his property.